walid-mashal/telecom-knowledge-base/README.md

 - Call Switching: Connecting voice calls between users or networks.
 - Mobility: Manages the user's location as they move across different cell areas and ensures seamless service continuity through handover between base stations.
 - SMS Routing: Delivering text messages to the correct destination.

+## Gateway Mobile Switching Center (GMSC)

+A GMSC acts as the gateway to other networks, handling call routing between the home network and external ones like the Public Switched Telephone Network (PSTN), other mobile networks, or Voice over Internet Protocol (VoIP) networks.

 ## VOMS (Voucher Management System)